-10.2 Trust Management Group
+10.2 Trust Executive Group

-The Trust Management Group (TMG) consists of the Executive Directors and Associate Directors and is chaired by the Chief Executive.
-Its role is to support the operational management of the Trust and the delivery of objectives set by the Trust Board.
-In regard to health and safety, the TMG has responsibility for:
+The Trust Executive Group (TEG) consists of the Executive Directors and is chaired by the Chief Executive.
+Its role is to deliver the objectives set by the Trust Board and support the operational management of the Trust.
+In regard to health and safety, TEG has responsibility for:

-- monitoring and review of performance in relation to operational and workforce objectives - identification and management of key risks - action to address key risks to delivery and on operational issues and problems - contributing to the development of strategy and policy - communication with the Trust's wider management community - formally approve the Health and Safety Policy
+- monitoring and review of performance in relation to operational and workforce objectives - oversee the identification and management of key risks - facilitate action to address key risks to delivery of objectives - oversee the development of strategy and policy - communication with the Trust's wider management community - formally approve the Health and Safety Policy adverse events.
+The Quality committee also receives the Trust's annual health and safety report and the quarterly highlight report from the strategic Health and Safety Group.